 3. The Income Approach which uses projected earnings to derive a present value for the business.

-Let’s say you’re one of the 28% of Americans who is a small business owner and you want to sell your business ownership – and in this example, you’re NOT also getting a divorce.
-Naturally, you'd want to use the valuation method that resulted in obtaining the highest sales price for your business.
+Let's say you're one of the 28% of Americans who is a small business owner and you want to sell your business ownership – and in this example, you're NOT also getting a divorce.
+Naturally, you'd want to use the method that resulted in the highest value.
 And your spouse would want to use that valuation method, too.

-But since you are getting a divorce, and your business will become a marital asset (subject to community property division, such as in a Washington State or California divorce, or equitable distribution, such as in an Illinois, New York, or New Jersey divorce), you might want to use the valuation method that resulted in the lowest business' value.
+But since you are getting a divorce, and your business will become a marital asset (subject to community property division, or equitable distribution you might want to use the valuation method that resulted in the lowest business' value.

 Do you own a business?
 Or are you the business?

-Let’s say you’re a financial advisor and run a small investment advisory firm.
-Your business is a success because of the relationships you built with clients over time – as well as the licenses you have that allow you to run such a business.
+Let's say you're a financial advisor and run a small investment advisory firm.
+Your business is a success because of the relationships you built with clients over time – as well as intangible assets such as the licenses you have that allow you to run such a operation.

 Now you need a business valuation for divorce.
-But the value of your business is based on your efforts and relationships.
+But the value is based on your efforts, personal goodwill, and relationships.

 So what happens if: